Sarbatore/rdr_gameevents/README.md

 ## Description
 This resource aims to reproduce the functioning of FiveM's "gameEventTriggered" on RedM.

+## Installation
+- Provide a path to a dataview file in the fxmanifest.lua
+- Ensure the resource

 ## Usage:
 ```lua
 AddEventHandler("gameEventTriggered", function(name, args)